chrisant996/clink/docs/clink.md

 `clink-scroll-page-down`|Scroll the console window down one page.
 `clink-scroll-page-up`|Scroll the console window up one page.
 `clink-scroll-top`|Scroll the console window to the top.
-`clink-show-help`|Lists the currently active key bindings.
+`clink-show-help`|Lists the currently active key bindings using friendly key names.
+`clink-show-help-raw`|Lists the currently active key bindings using raw key sequences.
 `clink-up-directory`|Changes to the parent directory.
 `old-menu-complete-backward`|Like `old-menu-complete`, but in reverse.
 `remove-history`|While searching history, removes the current line from the history.